flat3/lodata/README.md

 #### Using Lodata with OpenAPI / Swagger

 Lodata can render an OpenAPI Specification Document modelling the entity sets, entity types and operations available in the service.
 The URL to the document is available at `http://127.0.0.1:8000/odata/openapi.json`.
-A helper method

 The OpenAPI Specification (OAS, formerly known as Swagger RESTful API Documentation Specification) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the